fybrik/fybrik/site/docs/concepts/taxonomy.md

 A taxonomy defines the terms and related values that need to be commonly understood and supported across the components in the system:

 * FybrikApplication yaml - information provided about the workload and the datasets
-* Fybrik manager (FybrikApplication controller)
+* Fybrik manager (FybrikApplication controller) - validates that the data is used in accord with the data governance policies and the IT config policies
-* Data catalog
+* Data catalog - provides metadata about the asset
-* Data Governance Policy Manager
+* Data Governance Policy Manager -
 * Config Policy Manager
 * FybrikModules